KiranLDA/PAMLr/README.md

 ## Using Activity

+Unlike birds which flap continuously during migration and therefore show a high level of activity, soar-gliding birds only flap intermittently and threfore display intermittent activity, or sustained low activity.
+This is best displayed by comparing the actograms of hoopoes (LEFT - migratory flappers) and bee-eaters (RIGHT - soar-gliders).

 ### Plot activity

-Let's start by looking at the actinograms of both hoopoes (which flap) and bee-eaters, which soar-glide.
+Let's start by looking at the actograms of both hoopoes (which flap) and bee-eaters, which soar-glide.

 ```r
 # start by differentiating the two birds and cropping the data